 - Meal portion planning is the best way to save money and resources.
 Plan weekly meals and buy only what you can cook before it spoils.

 - Rediscover the art of soup and making soup stock with wilted vegetables.
-Boiling animal bones makes a tasty stock for soups and stews, but put the bones in the garbage after boiling.
+Boiling bones down makes a tasty stock for soups and stews.

 - Store leftovers in single portion containers so you can use them for lunch the next day.